PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 endsnippet
 ```

-Similar as before, we we will take everything from `ultisnips` directory, and
+Similar as before, we will take everything from `ultisnips` directory, and
 package it together.

 ```nix